 The first college basketball game Tug ever attended was the 1992 NCAA East Regional Final between Kentucky and Duke.
 While he may never again see anything like it, that won’t stop him from trying.
 He’s also the proprietor of TheFightins.com and the producer/co-host of a weekly podcast covering the Phillies farm system.
 When he’s not behind his camera or at the ballpark, you can find him walking his dog in South Philly.
 His first shots appeared on the site in May 2013.

 Mark Jordan (MNJsports.com)

 Mark is a graduate of Duke University with a dual degree in Economics and Psychology.
 Through his photography, Mark has covered a broad variety of high school and collegiate contests in basketball, soccer, football, baseball and track & field.
 He is the official photographer for the Delco Professional/Amateur Summer Basketball League, and currently covers University of Delaware sports.
 His work has been featured in print and digital editions of magazines such as Dime and Playboy, and a collection of his images can also be found in the book, “A Blueprint For Success: Cornell Men’s Basketball 2009-2010,” published by Momentum Media.
 He started shooting for CoBL in June 2012.

 Anson Marsh (@ansonpants)

-Anson is a junior biology major at La Salle University.
+Anson is a senior biology major at La Salle University.
 He is a native to the small town of Lewes, Delaware, who recently picked up photography.
 He has participated in the Campus Movie Festival as the debut for his photographic creativity.
 He joined the site in September 2012.

 Madeline Pryor (@Maddyyypryor)